LynnBouwknegt/gardennvdi/README.md

     ```sh
     pixi install
     ```
+3. **Open Jupyter Lab**
+    After the installation is complete, you can open Jupyter Lab:
+    ```sh
+    pixi run -e <env> jupyter lab
+    ```
+    where `<env>` is the name of the environment you wish to use.
+    See the [Environment Information](#environment-information) section for more information on the environments.

+### Environment Information

+The project contains two environments:
+- **conda**: The default environment packages installed from conda.
+See `pixi.toml` for the list of packages.

+- **ecw**: Special environment for working with ECW files:
+  - All **conda** environment packages except Rasterio
+  - Custom-built GDAL library with ECW support
+  - Custom-built Rasterio wheel with above GDAL library See the [Instructions for Rasterio with ECW](#instructions-for-rasterio-with-ecw-linux-optional) section for more information on how to set it up.

-## Instructions on GDAL with ECW (Linux, optional)
+## Instructions for Rasterio with ECW (Linux, optional)

 ### Prerequisites

-Your system must contain the libraries described by [GDAL build requirements](https://gdal.org/en/stable/development/building_from_source.html#build-requirements).
-Install these via `sudo apt-get install <packagename>`.
+* ECW Read Only SDK.
+See the [ECW SDK Set-up](#ecw-sdk-set-up) instructions.
+* Docker installed.
+See the [Docker Installation](https://docs.docker.com/get-docker/) instructions.

-### Install ECW SDK
+### ECW SDK Set-up

-To read ECW files, we need to compile the ECW-compatible GDAL version.
-For that, you need to request the read-only ECW SDK from Hexagon Geospatial:
+To read ECW files, we need to request the read-only ECW SDK from Hexagon Geospatial:

 https://supportsi.hexagon.com/s/article/ERDAS-ECW-JP2-SDK-Read-Only-Redistributable-Request

+Once you have requested the SDK, you will receive an email with a link to download the SDK.
 Download the zip file, extract it and run the binary setup:

 ```sh